 Senior School Activities

 Pupils at Read are actively caring and this is emphasised by their involvement in charity fund-raising.
-Over the years, they have raised many thousands of pounds both for national charities, through Children in Need, Comic Relief, Sports Relief and the Race for Life, as well as charities closer to home, such as local hospices, food banks and good causes.
+Over the years, they have raised many thousands of pounds both for national charities, through Children in Need, Comic Relief, Sports Relief and Race for Life, as well as charities closer to home, such as local hospices, food banks and other good causes.

 The Combined Cadet Force (CCF) at Read has been established for over 50 years.
 Pupils have the choice of joining either the Army or RAF section.
 The aim of the CCF is to provide a worthwhile cadet experience with the emphasis on developing cadets' self-confidence and expanding leadership potential.